 9. Build an Agility Course

 Many people think that agility courses are just for dogs, but it’s possible to create one for cats too.
 You can use everyday items like tunnels, cardboard boxes, and furniture to construct an enjoyable and mentally stimulating agility course for your feline in the comfort of your own home.
 Tempt your kitty with a plaything dangled on the end of a stick or rod and lead them through a course.
-Afterwards, give them a delicious snack as a reward.
+Afterward, give them a delicious snack as a reward.

 10. Leash Train Your Cat

 Leashing your cat is an important part of responsible ownership if your cat is going to be spending time outdoors.
-It can keep them safe and prevents them from running away.
+It can keep them safe and prevent them from running away.
 Yes, most house cats don’t spend as much time outdoors as dogs, but it can still be helpful.
 It’s best to first find the right leash and harness size for your cat, as these leashes are typically smaller and thinner than those made for dogs.

 You’ll also want to ensure that the leash and harness are comfortable for your cat to wear.
 Let them wear it around the house for a bit and reward them with treats.
 Once they’re used to it, start taking them outside and let them explore their surroundings while on the leash.